Visiting Germany in October: Weather, Festivals, and Tips

 shutterstock_1208976472.jpg

 October may be the shoulder season, but it still demands smart packing, smart planning, and smarter clothing choices.
 The weather can change between breakfast and dinner, and your itinerary should flex along with it.
-Here are ten practical tips to keep your Germany trip running on schedule and stress-free:
+Here are some practical tips to keep your trip to Germany in October running on schedule and stress-free:

 • Pack smart layers: You'll start chilly, warm up by lunch, then shiver again by dessert.
 Layers let you adjust without dressing like a snowman.